kcalmes/Broken-Link-Finder/README.md

 Installation
 ============

-Note: You will want to put the google analytics

 Unix Based
 ----------
 Navigate into the directory of your choice and use the git clone command with the read only http address.